 CURRENT RESEARCH: DISTRIBUTIVE MANUFACTURING

-At Michigan Tech, one of my recent collaborations, in the early stages, focuses on open-source 3-D printing technologies and their potential as socially transformative tools for reorganizing production and material provisioning.
+At Michigan Tech, one of my collaborations focuses on open-source 3-D printing technologies and their potential as socially transformative tools for reorganizing production and material provisioning.
 Working with Dr. Joshua Pearce and his research group, I am interested in the social implications of distributive manufacturing.
 This research currently focuses on the potential and application of 3-D printing technologies in educational settings.
 You can read about the work on 3D printing and my perspective on 3-D printing technologies here:

 Schelly, C., Anzalone, G., Wijnen, B., and Pearce, J. (2015).
 Open-Source 3-D Printing Technologies for Empowered and Transformative Education: Bringing Additive Manufacturing to the Classroom.
 Journal of Visual Languages and Computing.
 28 226-237.

 See also: http://phys.org/news/2013-10-3d-printers-economy.html.
-This story was originally published by MTU and was picked up by multiplewebsites.
-I was also interviewed by the Dutch paper Weekendavisen about the social implications of 3-D printing in November, 2013.
-I am happy to share a pdf of the article and the Google translation, just contact me!
+This story was originally published by MTU and was picked up by multiple websites.
+I was also interviewed by the Dutch paper Weekendavisen about the social implications of 3-D printing.

 PAST PROJECT: RAINBOW GATHERINGS